 As a part is developed and tracked throughout its lifecycle, effective communication between Product Development and Purchasing is key.
 Robust systems that capture design changes, part number changes and cost updates are essential in maintaining the integrity of the reporting process.
 The omission of the cost related to a design change or negotiated supplier price change, or an error in recording the true cost of such changes on a high-volume part can have a significant impact on the bottom line.
 A mature cost tracking system is key to being able to control material cost.

-A true partnership and collaboration between Product Development and Purchasing is necessary to lower material cost through ongoing Value Analysis/Value Engineering (VA/VE) efforts, competitive benchmarking and “make or buy” studies.
+A true partnership and collaboration between Product Development and Purchasing are necessary to lower material cost through ongoing Value Analysis/Value Engineering (VA/VE) efforts, competitive benchmarking and “make or buy” studies.

 Do you have a cost tracking system?